A Trillion Feet of Gas: Plot

-The deregulation bill passed anyway, although President Eisenhower vetoed it on February 17.

-In the fictional discussion of these events, as Updike portrays it, Mr. Born claims that he is in possession of a trillion feet of natural gas that he has no incentive to sell unless some similar bill is passed in the next session of Congress and signed.
+Mr. Born claims that he is in possession of a trillion feet of natural gas that he has no incentive to sell unless some similar bill is passed in the next session of Congress and signed.
 On their way home, the Forrests and Mr. King are a bit confused.
-They wonder how many zeros are in a trillion — American and British conventions on that differed—and whether he meant a trillion feet (305 million km) spread out along a pipeline or a trillion cubic feet (28 km^{3}).
+They wonder how many zeros are in a trillion — American and British conventions on that differed — and whether he meant a trillion feet (305 million km) spread out along a pipeline or a trillion cubic feet (28 km^{3}).